perticascatalin/Research/Permutation/tickets.md

 STATUS: not started

-Task: Verify correctness for debugger whole batch comparator experiment (logits shape)
+Task: Verify correctness for debuggers in comparator and counter(logits shape), rename properly

+TICKET 32

+Date Issued: 6.06

+STATUS: not started

+Task: Document all data formats

-STATS: 20 out of 31 solved
+STATS: 20 out of 32 solved